 There was testimony that an employee had laid down the mat and failed to make sure it was totally flat on the floor.
 There was also testimony before the court that the floor mat was placed in the single entrance to the store.
 The clientele had no choice but to walk over that floor mat in order to enter or exit the store.

 The Florida court held that the “hump” in the floor mat was an open and obvious dangerous condition.
 The case was returned to the jury (unless the parties could settle) for the determination of contributory negligence of the accident victim, Mrs. Haymer, for tripping and falling over the hump in the floor mat.
+(Note: Florida replaced its pure comparative negligence system with a modified comparative negligence system.
+Consequently, a personal injury victim can now recover in proportion to the defendant’s percentage of responsibility only if the victim’s own share of responsibility is 50 percent or less.
+If the victim bears more than 50 percent liability, the victim cannot recover from the defendant.)

 Note: For more information on slip and fall accidents involving the LACK of floor mats and how to prove those kinds of cases, see our earlier post, “I Slipped And Fell On A Wet Restaurant Floor – It Was Raining, No Floor Mat: Do I Have A Case?”